Preparing students for today’s world

-Title I schools account for over 51% of schools participating in the TEALS Program, while nearly 1 in 5 schools identify as rural.
+Title I schools account for 63 percent of schools participating in the TEALS Program, while nearly one in five schools identify as rural.

 89 percent of students believe TEALS volunteers were effective in helping them understand CS, and 92 percent reported improvement in their programming skills (2020-2021).